 Myth: Palestinian refugees are the only refugees to pass on their refugee status to their descendants.
 As a result, the actual number of Palestinian refugees is inflated.

 Reality: Claims that Palestinian refugee figures are inflated or somehow exceptional are demonstrably false.
 Besides the fact that according to the 1951 Refugee Convention, both Palestinian refugees and their descendants are legally recognized, it is also standard practice for other descendants of protracted refugee crises to be classified as refugees as well.
-The United Nations High Commissioner for Refugees (UNHCR), the main international body providing services to the world’s refugees, also classifies the descendants of refugees as refugees themselves, via derivative refugee status.
+The UNHCR, the main international body providing services to the world’s refugees, also classifies the descendants of refugees as refugees themselves, via derivative refugee status.
 UNHCR’s Handbook on Procedures and Criteria for determining Refugee status also states, “If the head of a family meets the criteria of the definition [for refugee status] his dependents are normally granted refugee status according to the principle of family unity.”

 Myth: UNRWA perpetuates the refugee status of Palestinians and they wouldn’t be considered refugees if they fell under the UNHCR umbrella.